Click here to read the TIGTA brochure in Adobe Acrobat PDF format. INFORMATION ABOUT THE TREASURY INSPECTOR

 Formal Draft Report.
 A formal draft report is issued from the Deputy Inspector General for Audit to the IRS Commissioner for formal response.

 Agency Response.
 Legislative Affairs Division personnel coordinate and facilitate the response process.
 In general, the IRS Commissioner is requested to respond to the draft report within 30 calendar days.
 However, under certain circumstances, a shorter time frame may be required.

 If a response is not provided within a reasonable time frame the final report may be issued without management's response.

 Final Report.
 In most cases, the final report incorporates management's formal response and is issued to the IRS Commissioner.
 Copies of the report are distributed to appropriate IRS officials and made available to the public as appropriate.
+THE INVESTIGATIVE PROGRAM

 The Office of Investigations investigates activities related to fraud, waste, abuse and mismanagement concerning activities of the IRS and related entities (the IRS Oversight Board and Chief Counsel).
 The Office of Investigations also protects the IRS against attempts to corrupt or threaten its employees.
 This mission is completed through proactive and reactive investigative programs.
 TIGTA also conducts awareness presentations for IRS employees which focus on ethics and integrity and include examples of weak internal controls and employee fraud that occurred as a result.